 They were not bothered.
 In fact, they shouted back telling me my screams would not lead me anywhere other than police cells.
 Their answer caught me off guard, why would I be kidnapped and taken to a police cell?
 Before I could even get an answer to my own question, one of them shouted that they were going to break the door if I failed to comply.

 Before I knew it, they were kicking the door.
 If you live in Komayole, I bet you know how weak latrine doors are, just one kick was enough not only to bring down the door but the whole latrine.

 Their kicks must have awakened bats that I suspect were sleeping inside the pit.
 All of a sudden bats started flying from the pit and around the latrine probably looking for an exit.
 I remembered how I was once told that bats can make very good 'Slappers' if annoyed and their slaps were poisonous.

-License?
-Was I supposed to produce a license for being kidnapped or what?
+Licence?
+Was I supposed to produce a licence for being kidnapped or what?
 I just looked at them and said, "Niwacheni niko na mtoto mdogo."
 That did not hinder them from leading me straight to their van where people had gathered and watching from a distance.